Sugar Cookie Cupcakes

 I’m only tell you all of this because I was thinking of those cookies while I made these cupcakes.
 So they’re kind of like… the inspiration behind the project.

-top view of sugar cookie cupcakes on a cake platter.
+Top view of sugar cookie cupcakes on a cake platter.

 Now I have to admit something that could be embarrassing.
 While I love those gourmet, made-fresh-daily with love from someone’s grandmother’s old recipe card cookies from Cutlers, I also have a place in my heart for the boxed, commercialized day-old Lofthouse cookies you see in the bakery section of the grocery store.
 I’m not comparing the two, you just can’t do that because they are two completely different cookies and require two completely different cookie moods.
 I’m just saying, they’re both good in their own way.

-sugar cookie cupcakes on a cake platter on a baking sheet with more sugar cookie cupcakes.
+Sugar cookie cupcakes on a cake platter on a baking sheet with more sugar cookie cupcakes.

 I’m normally not a real big fan of pink anything at all ever, but I felt that in order to make these cupcakes as classic sugar-cookie like as possible, they really needed that obnoxious pink frosting.
 And sprinkles.
 Because who eats sugar cookies without sprinkles?